SmileiPIC/Smilei/doc/Sphinx/task_parallelization.rst

 For enhanced performances on CPUs with non-uniform plasma distributions, :program:`Smilei` exploits efficiently task programming using OpenMP.

-Task parallelization of macro-particle operations are published in [Massimo2022]_.
+Task parallelization of macro-particle operations is published in [Massimo2022]_.

 ----